-With the resurgence of COVID-19 cases, Ocuphire may likely continue to experience disruptions in its manufacturing, supply chain, research and development operations, clinical enrollment, regulatory process, financial position, and financing terms.
+With the resurgence of COVID-19 cases, Ocuphire may likely continue to experience disruptions in its manufacturing, supply chain, research and development operations, clinical enrollment, regulatory process, as well as impacts to financial position and difficulties in obtaining more favorable financing terms.
 The global outbreak of COVID-19 continues to rapidly evolve.
 Although Ocuphire cannot estimate the length or gravity of the impact of the COVID-19 outbreak at this time, if the pandemic continues, it may have a material adverse effect on Ocuphire's results of future operations, financial position, and liquidity over the next 12 or more months.